wangtt03/EduBlocks/README.md

 * Extensive Documentation:
 Lots of documentation to get you ready to go quickly.
 New projects added every 2 weeks.
 * Range of libraries:
-EduBlocks has a range of libraies like EduPython, Minecraft & Sonic Pi.
-(COMING SOON: GpioZERO, Sense Hat)
+EduBlocks has a range of libraies like GPIOzero, Minecraft & Sonic Pi.
 * Python View:
 Once you have coded the blocks, you can easily switch to the Python View to see the real Python code.